 Combined with translator for WhatsApp features, these apps aim to give a near-native experience.

-If you often use WhatsApp Web or desktop, there are browser extensions and tools to bring translation directly into the web interface.
+If you use WhatsApp Web or Desktop, several browser extensions and tools act as powerful Translators for WhatsApp.

 Here are several popular WhatsApp translation extensions: